-Paccar - Keeping things on track since 1905.
+Keeping things on track (and wheels) since 1906.

 Paccar is the third largest manufacturer of heavy duty trucks in the world.
 If you do long haul, you definitely know the names of their most well-known brands: Peterbilt, Kenworth, DAF and Leyland.

 The company’s Washington State roots date all the way back to 1905.
 That was the year that William Pigott, Sr. founded the Seattle Car Manufacturing Company, which manufactured logging and railway equipment.
 When Seattle Car merged with Twohy Brothers in Oregon, Pacific Car and Foundry Company was born.

 While railway cars and logging equipment were the company’s bread and butter for nearly 30 years, it got into the vehicle manufacturing business in World War II, producing Sherman tanks as well as the T28 Super Heavy Tank and the M25 Tank Transporter for the U.S. Army.

 After the war the company continued to expand into the motorized transportation market, purchasing the Kenworth Motor Truck Company in 1946 and Peterbilt in 1958.
 Given that they weren’t just in the car and foundry business any longer, the company changed its name to Paccar Inc.

 Even though its product line was expanding, the company still stayed true to its foundry origins through the last half of the 20th century.